-Alby Mangels is one of the pioneers of adventure documentaries, shares his passion to life which led him to make World Safari 1 & 2 and over 70 documentaries which sold worldwide.
-In this interview Alby talks openly about his life, his amazing journey and his current work.
+Alby Mangels is one of the pioneers of adventure documentaries, shares his passion for life which led him to make World Safari 1 & 2 and over 70 documentaries which sold worldwide.
+In this interview, Alby talks openly about his life, his amazing journey, and his current work.
 Truly an inspirational man this episode features 4 webisodes.

 Episode 7 Webisodes with Mike Jones

 Christy Dena specializes in the design and production of trans/cross-media projects.She designs, writes and directs transmedia projects and is currently developing her own creative projects and web entertainment services.
-She also has a Ph.D and is the author of the thesis titled: Transmedia Practice.
-In this interview Christy discusses how Transmedia can be utilised and intergrated into a documentary and how to engage your audiences.
+She also has a Ph.D. and is the author of the thesis titled: Transmedia Practice.
+In this interview, Christy discusses how Transmedia can be utilised and integrated into a documentary and how to engage your audiences.
 This episode features 5 webisodes.